Amino acids - types, division, BCAA and EAA products

 - Histidine

-Amino acids play a key role in the body's metabolic processes, especially in the context of muscle building, regeneration, and function.
+Amino acids play a key role in the body's metabolic processes, especially in the context of building, regenerating, and functioning of muscles.
 Skeletal muscles, which are responsible for movement, strength, and endurance, consist mainly of proteins.
-These proteins are in turn made of amino acids, which act as basic building blocks.
+These proteins, in turn, are built from amino acids, which act as basic building blocks.

-Amino acids support not only muscle growth, but also their regeneration after physical exercise.
+Amino acids support not only muscle growth but also their regeneration after physical exertion.
 In the case of intense exercise, muscles are exposed to metabolic and physical stress, which can lead to their breakdown.
-Thanks to the appropriate supply of amino acids, especially exogenous ones, repair processes are accelerated, which shortens the recovery time and reduces the risk of injury.
+Thanks to an adequate supply of amino acids, especially exogenous ones, repair processes are accelerated, shortening recovery time and reducing the risk of injury.

-In situations of energy deficiency, e.g. during a reducing diet or intensive physical exercise, the body can draw energy from the breakdown of muscle proteins.
-This phenomenon, called muscle catabolism, is particularly unfavorable for people who want to maintain muscle mass.
+In situations of energy deficit, e.g., during a weight loss diet or intense physical exertion, the body may draw energy from the breakdown of muscle proteins.
+This phenomenon, called muscle catabolism, is particularly unfavorable for those wishing to maintain muscle mass.
 Amino acids, especially leucine, act as anabolic signals that inhibit catabolic processes, thereby protecting muscles from degradation.

-Some amino acids, such as glutamine, are not only the building blocks of proteins, but also perform a transport and energy function.
-Glutamine is crucial for maintaining nitrogen balance in muscles, which has a direct impact on their performance and endurance.
-Additionally, amino acids participate in energy cycles, which helps maintain an appropriate energy level.during intense exercise.
+Some amino acids, such as glutamine, are not only protein building blocks but also perform transport and energy functions.
+Glutamine is crucial for maintaining nitrogen balance in muscles, which has a direct impact on their efficiency and endurance.
+Additionally, amino acids participate in energy cycles, allowing for the maintenance of appropriate energy levels during intense effort.

-BCAA Supplements - the Key to Muscle Recovery and Growth
+BCAA Supplements — Key to Regeneration and Muscle Growth

-BCAA (Branched-Chain Amino Acids) are branched-chain amino acids, which are particularly important for physically active people.
-BCAAs consist of three exogenous amino acids: leucine, isoleucine and valine.
-They are used by muscles the fastest during physical exercise.
+BCAA (Branched-Chain Amino Acids) are amino acids with branched chains that are particularly important for physically active people.
+BCAAs consist of three exogenous amino acids: leucine, isoleucine, and valine.
+They are most quickly utilized by muscles during physical exertion.

 Leucine

-Leucine is the most important of the BCAA amino acids, because it activates anabolic pathways in the body, which supports muscle protein synthesis processes.
-For this reason, leucine is crucial in the process of regeneration and building muscle mass.
+Leucine is the most important of the BCAA amino acids because it activates anabolic pathways in the body, supporting muscle protein synthesis processes.
+For this reason, leucine is key in the process of regeneration and building muscle mass.

 Isoleucine

 Isoleucine plays an important role in regulating blood glucose levels and participates in energy metabolism.
-It is also important for muscle regeneration after intense exercise.
+It is also important for muscle regeneration after intense effort.

 Valine

-Valine is responsible for supporting muscle regeneration and protecting them from excessive breakdown during long-term exercise.
-It is also important for maintaining nitrogen balance in the body.
+Valine is responsible for supporting muscle regeneration and protects them from excessive breakdown during prolonged effort.
+It is also significant for maintaining nitrogen balance in the body.

-The most important task of BCAAs, especially leucine, is to stimulate muscle protein synthesis (MPS).
+The most important task of BCAA, especially leucine, is the stimulation of muscle protein synthesis (MPS).
 Leucine activates mTOR (mechanistic Target of Rapamycin) pathways, which are responsible for initiating anabolic processes in muscles.
-This is a key mechanism for muscle growth after strength training or other intense physical activity.
-Leucine is considered the most powerful of the three BCAA amino acids in terms of its ability to initiate anabolic processes.
+This is a key mechanism for muscle growth after strength training or other intense physical exertion.
+Leucine is considered the strongest of the three BCAA amino acids in terms of the ability to initiate anabolic processes.

-BCAAs, especially in situations of increased physical activity, have the ability to inhibit muscle catabolism.
-Catabolism is the process of muscle protein breakdown, which can occur during periods of intense exercise, stress or during restrictive diets, when the body seeks alternative energy sources.
-By providing BCAA amino acids, especially in the form of supplements, you can protect muscle tissue from breakdown, which is particularly beneficial for people striving to maintain muscle mass while reducing body fat.
+BCAAs, especially in situations of increased physical exertion, have the ability to inhibit muscle catabolism.
+Catabolism is the process of muscle protein breakdown that can occur during periods of intense effort, stress, or when using restrictive diets when the body seeks alternative energy sources.
+By supplying BCAA amino acids, especially in the form of supplements, muscle tissue can be protected from breakdown, which is particularly beneficial for people aiming to maintain muscle mass during fat reduction.

-BCAA amino acids can reduce the feeling of fatigue during long-term physical exercise.
-They work at the level of the central nervous system, blocking the entry of tryptophan into the brain.
-Tryptophan is a precursor to serotonin, a neurotransmitter responsible for fatigue.
-Less serotonin means fatigue occurs more slowly, allowing for longer and more effective training.
+BCAA amino acids may influence the reduction of the feeling of fatigue during long-term physical exercises.
+They act at the level of the central nervous system, blocking the entry of tryptophan into the brain.
+Tryptophan is a precursor to serotonin, a neurotransmitter responsible for the feeling of fatigue.
+Less serotonin means a slower onset of the feeling of weariness, allowing for a longer and more effective workout.

-Another important aspect of BCAAs is their ability to accelerate regeneration processes.
-After intense exercise, muscles undergo micro-damage that must be repaired in order to grow.
-Supplementing with BCAAs, both before and after training, can help muscle recovery faster, reducing delayed onset muscle soreness (DOMS) and improving your overall ability to return to training.
+Another significant aspect of BCAA action is their ability to accelerate regenerative processes.
+After intense physical exertion, muscles undergo micro-damage that must be repaired to grow.
+BCAA supplementation, both before and after training, can contribute to faster muscle regeneration, reducing delayed onset muscle soreness (DOMS) and improving the overall ability to return to training.

-Regular use of BCAAs can lead to improved sports performance, especially in the context of endurance.
-By protecting muscles from breakdown and stimulating anabolic processes, people who supplement BCAAs may notice an increase in strength, endurance, and the ability to maintain an intensive training pace for longer.
+Regular use of BCAA amino acids can lead to improved sports results, especially in the context of endurance.
+Thanks to protecting muscles from breakdown and stimulating anabolic processes, people supplementing BCAAs may notice an increase in strength, efficiency, and the ability to maintain a high training pace for longer.

 EAA Amino Acids — Full Support for the Body

 EAA (Essential Amino Acids) is a group of essential amino acids that our body must obtain from food.
-As you will notice, the EAA group also includes BCAA.
-EAA consists of all exogenous amino acids, namely:
+As you may notice, the BCAA group is also included in EAA amino acids.
+EAA consists of all exogenous amino acids, i.e.:

 - Leucine